Chapter 7 Bankruptcy Attorney in Tucson, Arizona

 - One homestead with up to $150,000 in equity

 All other items will be liquidated and applied to the debt owed, through the bankruptcy trustee.
 Other items can include anything from family heirlooms to third cars, boats, or second homes.
 If it is determined that Chapter 7 Bankruptcy filing is right for you, your estate will be valued on the day you file.
 There should be nothing to account for in the form of bank accounts, stock or bond portfolios, or any items that hold equity value.

 Understanding the Chapter 7 Bankruptcy Trustee’s Position

 In Tucson, Arizona, there are two judges who preside over the bankruptcy process; there is a United States Trustee’s Office included as well.
 The latter is an arm of the Department of Justice, who protect the Bankruptcy Code from abuse.
-Their main position is to ensure that the filing party – our client – is not hiding assets, and that each side’s attorney group is practicing properly.
+Their main position is to ensure that the filing party – our client – is not hiding assets, and that each side’s Chapter 7 attorney group is practicing properly.

 Declaring Unsecured Debt Versus Secured Debt

 Understanding the difference between unsecured debt and secured debt will help our clients understand exactly how to proceed with making a bankruptcy decision.

 Secured debt is defined as debt that can be retrieved as collateral in exchange for non-payment.
 These items include your home or car, or any other item that can be repossessed in the event of non-payment.
 In essence, the creditor is taking their security back by repossessing a vehicle or foreclosing on a home.

 Unsecured debt includes items that cannot be obtained physically in the event of non-payment.
 These items can include credit card bills, medical bills, legal fees, accountant fees, old cell phone bills, and even old rental agreements.